 From time to time, the Company pays fines or penalties in regulatory proceedings relating primarily to waste treatment, storage or disposal facilities.
-As of March 31, 2024 and December 31, 2023 June 30, 2024, there were no proceedings was one proceeding for which the Company believes believed it is was possible that the sanctions could equal or exceed \$1.0 million.
-The As of December 31, 2023, there were no proceedings for which the Company believed it was possible that the sanctions could equal or exceed \$1.0 million.
+As of June 30, 2024 September 30, 2024, there was one proceeding for which the Company believed it was possible that the sanctions could equal or exceed \$1.0 million.
+As of December 31, 2023, there were no proceedings for which the Company believed it was possible that the sanctions could equal or exceed \$1.0 million.
 As of the date of these financial statements, the Company believes that the fines or other penalties in this or any of the other regulatory proceedings will, individually or in the aggregate, not have a material effect on its financial condition, results of operations or cash flows.